 The dock’s design is quite minimalistic, and the only thing you can find at the front is the power indicators, and at the rear side, a USB port [type-A].
 The mechanism of closing & opening the lid is smooth.
 However, I noticed it’s fragile.
-I mean, I already started noticing that the hinges are not strong.
-Guess, you should be careful with the dock.
+I mean, I already started noticing that the hinges are not reliable.
+Guess you should be careful with the dock.

 The design of earbuds do take inspiration from Apple Airpods, but they don’t resemble entirely.
 The silicone ear tips are inclined at an angle that makes it comfortable to keep it in your ear.
 On the rear side of each earbud, there’s a touch [sensors] control to let you access different functionalities.
 The mics are present at the bottom, and so are the contacts to transfer the power from the dock.
 They have tiny magnets inside that keeps them in contact with the dock, so the power transfer happens evenly.

 Coming to the build quality, it’s a plastic-made.
 The smooth finish gives a premium look, but it’s prone to dust.
-As already explained about the weak hinges, I was careful enough to not drop the dock.
+As already explained about the weak hinges, I was careful enough not to drop the dock.
 I did drop the earbuds one time or more, but they have a pretty solid structure.
-So, majorily, the utmost care should be on the docking unit.
+So, majorly, the utmost care should be on the docking unit.

 Connectivity & Controls

 As mentioned before, there’re touch sensors on the rear side of each earbud that let you control it.
-Tapping the sensor provides a handful of functions, and to be honest, it’s a little fuzzy.
+Tapping the sensor provides a handful of functions, but it’s a little fuzzy.
 The touch sensitivity is quite high.
 A single tap on any one of the earbud lets you play/pause, take/end the call, and you seriously have to be careful with it.
-Mostly, adjusting the earbuds will also trigger this functionality which affects the music play, or the call.
-There are other controls like double-tapping it let you play previous or next track [depending on the earbud] but I never got successful.
+Mostly, adjusting the earbuds will also trigger this functionality, which affects the music play, or the call.
+There are other controls like double-tapping.
+It let you play previous or next track [depending on the earbud], but I never got successful.
 Moreover, tapping it thrice triggers the assistant.

 Well, I ended up using only 3 functionalities –